“People Who Help People”

 Are you passionate about community development and growth?

-If so, we’ve got something special for you.
-You’re invited to join ROSC, an organization committed to fostering a helpful and healing community.
+If so, you’re invited to join ROSC, an organization committed to fostering a helpful and healing community.
+No One is Excluded

-No matter which services you provide, whether it’s for children, youth, men, women, veterans, or seniors, we welcome you to join ROSC!
+No matter which services you provide, whether it’s for children, youth, men, women, veterans, or seniors, YOU ARE WHAT MAKES UP A ROSC!

 This is your chance to be a part of something bigger and make a difference in your community.

-Prevention, Awareness, Strategic Planning, Education, Law Enforcement or Care, Safety and Judicial Systems, Spiritual, Mental, and Physical Health Providers, Organizations, for-profit or non-profit, and Community Service Providers:
+Prevention, Education, Awareness, Strategic Planning, Education, Law Enforcement or Care, Safety and Judicial Systems, Spiritual, Mental, and Physical Health Providers, Organizations, for-profit or non-profit, and Community Service Providers: Stakeholders that make up your community

 We all collaborate to provide solutions for Galveston County and beyond, and expand throughout the surrounding areas!

 Feel free to invite someone or bring someone to our 3rd Tuesday meeting!
-Bring your cards and pamphlets to share resources!
+Bring your cards and pamphlets to share resources and build relationships within your community!

 We have so much to cover in a short time, which is exactly why we are also using the Signal App to keep sharing information between monthly meetings.

-The 2nd Annual Hope Rising: Belly of the Whale Conference Galveston.
-Bridging the gap between faith leaders, mental health and substance use disorder professionals and the community.
+Bridging the gap between faith leaders, mental health and substance use disorder professionals, sober living organizations and the community.

-The 1st Hope Drug Court Alumni and Sober Living celebration was sponsored by the ROSC of Galveston County, TROHN, Open Door Mission and Justice Forward.
-It was a day of Live Music and Alumni Speakers, “New Beginnings”
+Hope Drug Court Alumni and Sober Living celebration was sponsored by the ROSC of Galveston County, TROHN, Open Door Mission, and Justice Forward.
+It was a day of Live Music and Alumni Speakers, “New Beginnings”.
+Recovery Picnic in the Park was a great experience for all involved and packed full with sober fun and fellowship.

 In May 2024.
 Galveston County officials declared May as National Treatment Court Month. #TreatmentCourtMonth